Rikidozan/city-in-east-and-southeast-asia/seminars.md

 Gao, James Zheng. *The Communist Takeover of Hangzhou: The Transformation of City and Cadre, 1949-1954*.
 A Study of the Weatherhead East Asian Institute.
 Honolulu: University of Hawai’i Press, 2004.
 Ch 1 (only pp30-38 background on Hangzhou), Ch 3 "The First Efforts" Ch 4 "One Step Back, Two Steps Forward" (altogether pp30-124)

+*No elective readings this week and no need for handout: more time for your long essay work*

 **Further Reading**

 * *If presenting, do a presentation on either the Fu or Gao books as a whole*

 Henriot, Christian, and Wen-Hsin Yeh, eds. *In the Shadow of the Rising Sun: Shanghai Under Japanese Occupation*.
 New York: Cambridge University Press, 2004.

 Yick, Joseph K. S. *Making Urban Revolution in China: The CCP-GMD Struggle for Beiping-Tianjin, 1945-1949*.
 M.E.
 Sharpe, 1995.